 Roth Revealed: Deconstructing Common Myths about the Greatest Living American Writer

 Before you read this post, you must understand and accept that nothing about it is objective or detached.
-I’m a huge fan of Philip Roth, thought by some to be the greatest living American writer.
+I’m a huge fan of Philip Roth, who is considered by many the greatest living American writer.
 I love his books.
-From the first Philip Roth I ever read – I was 17 or 18, young and impressionable – I was hooked for life.
+From the first Philip Roth I ever read – I was 17 or 18 at the time, young and impressionable – I was hooked for life.
 The fact that it happened to be the outrageously funny and scandalous Portnoy’s Complaint undoubtedly had something to do with my obsession.
 So my disclaimer is this: partiality will color this article; I’m a pro-Roth kind of person.
 My plan in this article is to discuss some of the main facts and, if necessary, tear down ingrained myths about the life and work of this brilliant provocateur, in my own inartistic words.